-Doctors often use additional tests to find or diagnose breast cancer.
-They may refer women to a breast specialist or a surgeon.
-This does not mean that she has cancer or that she needs surgery.
+Doctors often use additional tests to find a breast cancer diagnosis.
+After all, they may refer women to a breast specialist or a surgeon.
+In addition, this does not mean that she has cancer or that she needs surgery.

-Diagnostic mammogram: If you have a problem in your breast, such as lumps, or if an area of the breast looks abnormal on a screening mammogram, doctors may have you get a diagnostic mammogram.
-This is a more detailed X-ray of the breast.
+If you have a problem in your breast, such as lumps, or if an area of the breast looks abnormal on a screening mammogram, doctors may have you get a diagnostic mammogram.
+Evidently, this is a more detailed X-ray of the breast.

-Biopsy: This is a test that removes tissue or fluid from the breast to be looked at under a microscope and do more testing.
-There are different kinds of biopsies (fine-needle aspiration, core biopsy, or open biopsy).
+This is a test that removes tissue or fluid from the breast to be looked at under a microscope and do more testing.
+There are different kinds of biopsies (fine-needle aspiration, core biopsy, or open biopsy), for instance.

 This is the very beginning of the scale.
 It describes noninvasive breast cancers or precancers.
-Within stage 0, there is no evidence that cancer cells or other abnormal cells have invaded neighboring normal tissue.
+Within stage 0, there is no evidence or breast cancer diagnosis that cancer cells or other abnormal cells have invaded neighboring normal tissue.

 Stage 1 describes a very early stage of invasive cancer.
 At this point, tumor cells have spread to normal surrounding breast tissue but are still contained in a small area.

 Stage 2 describes cancer that is in a limited region of the breast but has grown larger.
-It reflects how many lymph nodes may contain cancer cells.
+Consequently, it reflects how many lymph nodes may contain cancer cells.